Konamiman/Nextor/README.md

 Nextor is a disk operating system for MSX computers.
 It is built on top of the source code of MSX-DOS 2.31, released in 1991.

+The source code of Nextor is published with permission from the MSX Licensing Corporation under certain terms. **Please take a moment to read [the license terms](LICENSE.md) for details**.

 Please visit [the Nextor section in Konamiman's MSX page](https://www.konamiman.com/msx/msx-e.html#nextor) for binaries.

 ## Repository structure